linode/developers/hugo/content/quick-answers/linux/how-to-use-git.md

   name: Angel Guarisma
   email: aguarisma@linode.com
 description: 'This Quick Answer guide explains how to use Git to create a repository, stage a commit, and then push that commit.'
-keywords: 'Linux, how to use Git, github, create git repo'
+keywords: ["Linux", " how to use Git", " github", " create git repo"]
 alias: ['quick-answers/how-to-use-git/']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 'Monday, July 17th, 2017'